3. Installation and configuration¶

 by default on your system:

-$ pip install datalad
+$ python -m pip install datalad

-Recent macOS versions may use pip3
+Some macOS versions may use python3

-instead of pip
+instead of python

 – use tab